SamuelPrigent/portfolio/README.md

-# React + TypeScript + Vite
+# Samuel Prigent - Website

-Welcome on my website, here i just present myselft and some various projects i made in the past.
+Welcome on my website, here u can found important link about me and some projects i made in the past.
+I build this website with React, Typescript, Tailwind and RadixUI.